RuleBasedIntegration/Rubi-5/README.md

 Alternatively, the compilation could be turned into a crowdsourced project with volunteers assigned an Int*nnn* file to manually compile...

-Finally to be clear, I keeping my focus squarely on perfecting *Rubi* 4 to my satisfaction *before* turning my attention to *Rubi* 5.
-So I invite others having the interest and expertise required to honcho the implementation of *Rubi* 5.
+Finally, I'm keeping my focus squarely on perfecting *Rubi* 4 to my satisfaction *before* turning my attention to *Rubi* 5.
+So I invite others having the interest and expertise required to oversee the implementation of *Rubi* 5.